-- 1. A student must have written permission from the parent.
-This is accomplished in one form for the entire year during the online enrollment process. - 2.
-All school rules are in effect during the field trip or service project. - 3.
+- 1. Parents provide permission for all field trips via the online enrollment process. - 2.
+School rules apply in all settings. - 3.
 Teachers or administration will specify what clothing to wear. - 4.
-Student attendance at a field trip or service project is mandatory. - 5.
+Student attendance at field trips or service projects is mandatory. - 5.
 Parents driving on the field trip or service project must have a Driver Application, a copy of their valid Texas Driver's License, current proof of automobile insurance, and a Type 2 driving record obtained through Texas DPS (or, if the record has not yet been received, a print-out from the Texas DPS website showing that the driving record has been requested may be accepted on a temporary basis) on file at the school office. - 6.
-Students will not use electronic devices (unless approved by the teacher in advance). - 7.
-Students may bring prescription medication in the original container with the student's name and dosage on the label.
-All medication must be turned over to the adult designated by the trip director. - 8.
-Students who are not demonstrating a proper level of self-control and respect may be required to have a parent accompany them on field trips, service projects or other events at the discretion of the Head of School.
+Students will not use electronic devices. - 7.
+Students who are not demonstrating a proper level of self-control and respect may be required to miss the field trip or service project.